-There are standard deployments to AWS EC2, Vagrant, RedHat OpenShift, Packer, Docker and Heroku available to get you going in minutes.
+There are standard deployments to AWS EC2, Vagrant, Kubernetes, Packer, Docker and Heroku available to get you going in minutes.
 Other more complex deployments make use of standard Python package install techniques.

-Alerta accepts alerts from the standard sources like Syslog, SNMP, Nagios, Zabbix and Sensu.
+Alerta accepts alerts from the standard sources like Syslog, SNMP, Prometheus, Nagios, Zabbix, Sensu and netdata.
 Any monitoring tool that can trigger a URL request can be integrated easily.
 Anything that can be scripted can also send alerts using the command-line tool.
 There is already a Python SDK and other SDKs are in the pipeline.
 Cool.

 Most other monitoring tools enforce their view of the world on you.
 Not with Alerta.
 You are free to send any alert with any value.
 A single alert could be associated with multiple services, have any number of 'tags' in any format, and any number of custom attributes are allowed.
 Nice.

 When receiving alerts from multiple sources you can quickly become overwhelmed.
 With Alerta any alert with the same environment and resource is considered a duplicate if it has the same severity.
 If it has a different severity it is correlated so that you only see the most recent one.
 Awesome.